mithril-security/blindai/docs/docs/deploy-on-premise.md

 Your client will use your tls certificate and will only be able to connect to an enclave generated with the exact same policy.toml.

-!!! warning
+!!! note
-    If you want to deploy for production you should check out [the certificate and policy section](../advanced/certificate-and-policy.md).
-You will learn how to inject your onw tls certificate and how to check the authenticity of the policy.
+    If you want to deploy for production you should check out [the privacy section](main-concepts/privacy.md).
+You will learn how to check the authenticity of the policy and how to inject your onw tls certificate.